Our Staff 2018 – St Pauls Catholic School, Richmond

 Role: Teacher – Year 2

-We have three children, Isla and Finn, currently at St Pauls, and Cameron counting the days until he is ‘allowed’ to start.
+We have three children, Isla, Finn and Cameron, currently at St Paul’s.
 After years spent in the city of London we love nothing more than a bbq at the beach in the Nelson sunshine.

 Mrs Shelley Muirhead